David Felder: June in Buffalo Festival

-June in Buffalo boasts a resident ensemble that performs regularly at the festival, the Slee Sinfonietta, which Felder founded, first conductor was Magnus Martensson, and began as artistic director in 1996.
+The Slee Sinfonietta, professional chamber orchestra-in-residence at the Center for 21st Century Music which Felder founded in 1996, 10 years earlier than the inception of the Center, as the centerpiece resident group.
+The first conductor was Magnus Martensson.
 The Slee Sinfonietta is the professional chamber orchestra in residence at the university at Buffalo and presents a series of concerts each year that feature performances of challenging new works by contemporary composers and lesser-known works from the chamber orchestra repertoire.
 The Slee Sinfonietta consists of a core group including UB faculty performance artists, visiting artists, national and regional professionals and advanced performance students, and conducted by leading conductors and composers.

 Center for 21st Century Music

 The June in Buffalo Festival enjoys sponsorship from the Robert and Carol Morris Center for 21st Century Music, which Felder founded in 2006, and acted as artistic director until his retirement in 2022.

+Creative Arts Initiative

 In 2015 he was named co-director of the university at Buffalo's Creative Arts Initiative, a plan to bring major international creative artists to the region as guest artists.